Docs Menu

 optional

-Flag that indicates whether to include or remove diacritics from the indexed text.
+Flag that indicates whether to perform normalizations such as including or removing diacritics from the indexed text.
 Value can be one of the following:

-• true - ignore diacritic marks in the index and query text.
-Returns results with and without diacritic marks.
-For example, a search for cafè returns results with the characters cafè and cafe.
+• true - perform normalizations such as ignoring diacritic marks in the index and query text.
+For example, a search for cafè returns results with the characters cafè and cafe because MongoDB Search returns results with and without diacritics.

-• false - include diacritic marks in the index and query text.
-Returns only results that match the strings with or without diacritics in the query.
+• false - don't perform normalizations such as ignoring diacritic marks in the index and query text.
+So, MongoDB Search returns only results that match the strings with or without diacritics in the query.
 For example, a search for cafè returns results only with the characters cafè.
 A search for cafe returns results only with the characters cafe.

 true